This is Exactly What to Do If You Find a Mistake on Your Credit Report

 If you want to know more about credit reports — how to pull one and how to read through it — hop over to our guide.

-Carson Kohler (@CarsonKohler) is a junior writer at The Penny Hoarder.
+Carson Kohler (@CarsonKohler) is a staff writer at The Penny Hoarder.
 She’s setting up calendar notifications for her credit reports now.